conduitio-labs/conduit-connector-rabbitmq/README.md

 Run `make build` to compile the connector.

 ## Testing
-Execute `make test` to perform all tests.
+Execute `make test` to perform all non-tls tests.
+Execute `make test-tls` for the tls tests.

 Use the Docker Compose file located at `test/docker-compose.yml` for running the required resources locally.